Select a camp experience below for more information!

 Ever wonder what it would be like to be a zoo veterinarian?
 What do you do when a tiger has a tooth ache or an elephant has a sore foot?
 How do you anesthetize a fish or an aardvark?
 In this after-camp class taught by WCS veterinarian Dr. John Sykes, students will learn about the different aspects of zoo veterinary medicine.
 Classes will involve real veterinary medicine equipment and supplies.
 Students will gain an appreciation of what zoo veterinarians do every day and how animals at the zoo are cared for.

 Session 1 focuses on the eye, upper GIT/teeth, and darting.
-This is an after camp program that meets from 3pm-4:30pm with a very limited class size.
+This is an after camp program that meets from 3:00pm-4:30pm with a very limited class size.
 Participation in regular day camp is not required to register for this experience.

-Photo Credit: Alix Cotumaccio
+Photo Credit: Kait Walser

-Entering 3rd - 5th Grade
+Entering 4th - 6th Grade

 Little Zoo Vets: Session 2